Polymer/old-docs-site/articles/unit-testing-elements.md

 Chai supports all of the above assertion styles but we’re going to use the first option ("assert style") for the sake of simplicity.

-**Note:** If you wish to use one of the other assertion styles, you will need to set it up manually as we currently default to [chai.assert](https://github.com/Polymer/polymer-test-tools/blob/master/tools.html#L13).
+**Note:** If you wish to use one of the other assertion styles, including `expect`, these are made available by [default](https://github.com/Polymer/web-component-tester/blob/master/browser/environment/chai.js#L12).
+If however you want to use Chai's `should` assertion styles, you will need to set this up manually.

 ## Tutorial